washu/solid_cable_mongoid_adapter/README.md

 ## Credits

-Created and maintained by [Aztec Software](https://aztecsoftware.com).
+Created and maintained by [Sal Scotto]

 Based on the solid_cable pattern and adapted for MongoDB with production-grade features.